tensorflow/addons/examples/README.md

 notebook using addons example template:
 [examples/template.ipynb](template.ipynb)
-3. Edit the the links for the "View source on GitHub" and "Run in Google Colab" URL boxes so that they match the name of your new example notebook.
+3. Edit the the links for the "View source on GitHub" and "Run in Google Colab" URL boxes so that they match the name of your new example notebook
 4. Follow the guidelines of the template
 5. "Save a copy in Github" and select your new branch.
 The notebook should be named `subpackage_submodule`